-are indexes to measure whether the financial

-characteristics that they

-product attains the environmental or social
+are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

-promote.

-whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
+Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?